 There are a few reserved Status Register bits that may be read out as a "0" or "1".
 It is recommended to ignore the values of those bits.
 During a "Write Status Register" instruction, the Reserved Bits can be written as "0", but there will not be any effects.

-^{1.} It is recommended to use 100% DVR for 1.8v application, 10% DVR for 3.3v application, and the Default value of S5 and S6 shall be subject to the goods actually received.
+^{1.} The Default value of S5 and S6 shall be subject to the goods actually received.

 8.4 Status Register Memory Protection (CMP = 0)

 Table1